 22 March – 11 May 2013

-White Cube Mason's Yard is pleased to present 'Cosmos Now', an exhibition of new work by Eberhard Havekost, his fourth with the gallery.
 Havekost is known for both the playfulness and the conceptual rigour of his paintings, earning a reputation as one of the most accomplished and ambitious artists exploring the limits of figuration today.

-'Cosmos Now' brings together a diverse body of paintings and is one of Havekost's largest solo exhibitions to date.
+'Cosmos Now' brought together a diverse body of paintings and is one of Havekost's largest solo exhibitions to date.
 For Havekost, anything that grabs the eye or mind is a legitimate subject for a painting.
 He derives his motifs from just about anywhere, not least press images and his own photographs of seemingly mundane scenes or objects.
 Even a sun-yellowed piece of paper or a flatscreen TV has a deadpan resonance for the artist.
 Through this restless and democratic set of images, Havekost examines what kind of information might be conveyed by a picture.
 There is little sense of space or depth in a Havekost painting: an image might have the dry clarity of a snapshot, while other surfaces might be mysteriously cloudy or occluded, still others appear to be dissolving into pure colour.
 Both the photo-realist and abstract paintings sit in sharp contrast to other pictures that feature - in a new technique for the artist - heavy impasto.

 This restless deployment of techniques and ideas is best demonstrated in a series of multi-canvas works such as the two from which he derives the title of his show, 'Kosmos' (2011) and 'Jetzt' (2010) (Cosmos and Now).
 The largest canvas in 'Kosmos' depicts a dark TV screen: the most common medium for transmitting images today is here depicted as a clear, black and empty rectangle.
 The other canvases in the group are faint, painted in a kind of lavender grey as if redacted or covered in a dust.
 The combination of imagery in the ten canvases of 'Jetzt' is yet more peculiar and thought-provoking.
 On the left, a fragment of an alligator's head; on the right, a cloud of mottled purples and blues.
 Between, the same image - does it depict the sharply cropped head of a woman? - is repeated from a slightly different angle, while two other canvases appear to reveal no imagery at all in their thickly applied paint.
 Havekost frustrates and pleases in equal measure, asking how much visual information we need before a painting can be read as an image.